yGazhala/input-msg/README.md

   interface Config {
     colors?: {
-      // color to highlight <g-msg> and <label> elements when an input is invalid error?: string;
+      // color to highlight <ngx-msg> and <label> elements when an input is invalid error?: string;
-      // color to highlight <g-msg> element when max length was reached maxlength?: string;
+      // color to highlight <ngx-msg> element when max length was reached maxlength?: string;
     };
     // Position to show a message
     position?: 'bottom-left' | 'bottom-right';
     // Message texts
     msg?: {
-      email?: string | MsgFn;
-      integer?: string | MsgFn;
-      max?: string | ExtendedMsgFn;
-      min?: string | ExtendedMsgFn;
-      maxlength?: string | ExtendedMsgFn;
-      minlength?: string | ExtendedMsgFn;
-      pattern?: string | MsgFn;
-      required?: string | MsgFn;
+      [validatorName: string]: string | MsgFn;
     };
   }
 ```
-> Tip: set default messages by `set()` method to provide them to all `<g-msg>` components of the application.
-If a specific message is not provided to `<g-msg>` component, a default message is used instead.
+> Tip: set default messages by `set()` method to provide them to all `<ngx-msg>` components of the application.
+If a specific message is not provided to `<ngx-msg>` component, a default message is used instead.
 You could also use default messages from the box.
 See the default config below.

 **Default Config**